 - Lien, or referral to our Collections Bureau

 - Intercepting of State and/or Federal Refunds and other Government payments

-- Intercepting of Insurance proceeds, Lottery and Casino winnings and other intercepts through the Comptroller’s Office
+- Intercepting of Insurance proceeds, Lottery winnings, casino winnings, and sports wagering winnings and other intercepts through the Comptroller’s Office

 - Suspension/Revocation of Driver’s License and/or vehicle registrations

 - Addition to the Public Disclosure List of Delinquent Taxpayers

 If you believe your bill is incorrect and wish to dispute the assessment, you may amend your tax return or request an abatement of tax.